IkerOwO/user-management-system/README.md

 - Create, delete and ban users

-# TODO Things

-- Use a MySQL Database to save and delete the users
+- All of this is done via a SQLite DB that is created the moment you execute the program